 Unix the rise and fall of a functional

-The initial Unix was released fifty years ago in 1969 at Bell Labs, a research and development company owned by AT&T. At the time it was called Unics, which originally stood for UNIplexed Information and Computing Service.
+The original version of Unix was released fifty years ago in 1969 at Bell Labs, a research and development company owned by AT&T. At that time they called it Unics, from the beginning they stood for the UNIplexed Information and Computing Service.

-The operating system came into existence because Bell Labs needed a system to produce standardized patent applications.
-The Unix development team managed to get the newest and strongest DEC PDP / 11 / 20, to develop a standardization program for the creation of patent applications.
+The operating system began to exist because Bell Labs needed a system to produce standard patent applications.
+The Unix development team managed to get the newest and most powerful computer DEC PDP / 11 / 20, to develop a standardization program for the creation of patent applications.
 After that, the use of Unix began to rise steadily for Bell.Unix

 The accompanying manual stated: